coolsamson7/service/README.md

         )
 }
 ```
+As we can see here, we utilize the normal spring mechanisms to expose the health method :-)

 Assuming that a channel of type "rest" is known ( we will come back to that later ), we can now call
 service methods easily.
 ```